thesnowgoose/Android_NoteTaker/README.md

 To Run it on real phone:

 On phone:
-  1. Go to settings
+  1. Go to 'Settings'
-  2. About phone
+  2. 'About phone'
-  3. 7 touches build
+  3. 7 touches on 'Build number'
-  4. Turn device options on
+  4. Turn 'Developer options' on
-  5. Enable usb depuration
+  5. Enable 'USB depuration'

 Oncomputer Terminal:
   To search for connected devices: